pradeepubale/php-beginner/README.md

 # php-beginner
 BSc(CS/IT) Semester V Practical List
+Complete the PHP Practicals.
+Attach the Output of Programmes.
+Take print out OR Write down.